 The simple answer is nothing.
 Category management is worth the effort, and you have everything to gain.
 If you're wondering how to do it best, we'd advise you to take a collaborative approach.
 That way, you can learn and benefit from the expertise of others if you need or want advice.

 Let's say you know all this - you know category management is worth doing.
 You also understand that collaboration is necessary to get the best results.
 But what about the process as a whole?
 How do you implement category management in your business?

-What we haven’t done yet is have a look at the category management process as a whole.
-While there is debate over the number of steps that are involved - some say as many as eight while others peg it at five, at DotActiv, we follow a six-step process.
+While there is debate over the number of steps involved - some say as many as eight while others peg it at five, at DotActiv, we follow a six-step category management process.